 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Tamron 15-30mm f2.8 VC USD is the longer of the two lenses at 145mm.
-The Sony DT 11-18mm F4.5-5.6 with a length of 81mm is 64mm shorter.
-Besides being longer, the Tamron 15-30mm f2.8 VC USD also has a larger diameter of 98mm compared to Sony DT 11-18mm F4.5-5.6's 83mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Tamron 15-30mm f2.8 VC USD is the longer of the two lenses at 145mm.
+The Sony DT 11-18mm F4.5-5.6 with a length of 81mm, is 64mm shorter.
+Besides being longer, the Tamron 15-30mm f2.8 VC USD also has a larger diameter of 98mm compared to the Sony DT 11-18mm F4.5-5.6's 83mm diameter.

-Below you can find the dimension and weight table of the 'Wideangle Zoom Lenses in Sony Alpha Mount for size comparison purposes.
+Below you can find the dimension and weight table of the Wideangle Zoom Lenses in Sony Alpha Mount for size comparison purposes.

-Wideangle Zoom Lenses in Sony Alpha Mount for Size Comparison
+Ultra-Wideangle Lenses in Sony Alpha Mount for Size Comparison

 Lens Mounts

-Both Tamron 15-30mm f2.8 VC USD and Sony DT 11-18mm F4.5-5.6 has the same Sony Alpha lens mount.
+Both the Tamron 15-30mm f2.8 VC USD and the Sony DT 11-18mm F4.5-5.6 has the same Sony Alpha lens mount.
 Some of the latest released cameras that are compatible with the Sony Alpha lenses are Sony A99 II, Sony A68 and Sony A77 II.

 Tamron 15-30mm f2.8 VC USD is also available in Canon EF and Nikon F (FX) mounts.